Investigation continues into officer-involved shooting near Beatty - KOBI-TV NBC5 / KOTI-TV NBC2

 The Oregon State Police are in charge of the investigation.

-The D.A says she believes the actions of the deputies were appropriate.
+The D.A said she believes the actions of the deputies were appropriate.
 “They did what was required according to protocol.
 It’s my understanding that it was a pretty frightening experience.”

 The Klamath County Major Crime Team was activated Saturday immediately following the officer-involved shooting.